M-3 (Michigan highway): Route description

-The southern end of M-3 is at an intersection between Jefferson Avenue and Randolph Street near the near entrance to the Detroit–Windsor Tunnel, the Mariners' Church, and the Renaissance Center in downtown Detroit.
-This intersection also serves as the termini for M-10 and Business Spur I-375 (BS I-375).
-M-3 follows Randolph Street northward under the Detroit People Mover past Cadillac Square.
-North of Monroe Avenue, the street runs through the Randolph Street Commercial Buildings Historic District before M-3 crosses under the People Mover again and turns northeasterly along Gratiot Avenue, one of Detroit's five major thoroughfares.
+The southern end of M-3 is at an intersection between Broadway and Randolph streets and Gratiot Avenue in downtown Detroit; the highway runs northeasterly from this intersection along Gratiot Avenue, one of Detroit's five major thoroughfares.
 This street is a boulevard setup with four lanes divided with a median or center turn lane.

-Gratiot Avenue runs northeasterly through downtown, past Ford Field.
+Gratiot Avenue runs northeasterly through downtown, past Ford Field and the Eastern Market Historic District.
 Near the stadium, the street passes over I-375 (Chrysler Freeway) without any direct connections.
 On the east side of the freeway, M-3 runs past the Historic Trinity Lutheran and St. John's-St. Luke's Evangelical churches before intersecting the end of the Fisher Freeway, which at this location is an unnumbered connector to I-75 and I-375.
 Gratiot continues past the freeway on the city's east side, bordering residential neighborhoods along the way.
 Through this area, it had a continuous center turn lane, losing the grassy median it had in places downtown.
 The highway intersects Grand Boulevard near Dueweke Park, and at Van Dyke Avenue, it intersects the southern end of M-53.
 Gratiot Avenue crosses I-94 at the latter's exit 219 near the Coleman A. Young International Airport and an adjacent industrial area.

 Past the airport, Gratiot Avenue once again runs through residential neighborhoods while being immediately bordered by commercial properties.
 The southern end of M-97 is at the intersection between Gratiot and Gunston avenues just northeast of the Outer Drive junction by the airport.
 The trunkline passes the Assumption of the Blessed Virgin Mary Church near a branch location of the Detroit Public Library at McNichols Street.
 Just before crossing M-102 (8 Mile Road), Gratiot Avenue widens back to a boulevard.
 This intersection marks the transition from Detroit and Wayne County to Eastpointe in Macomb County.